 In 1979, Michel arrived in Sydney on a 16-month assignment with the French Trade Commission, in lieu of national service.
 Australia was to be his home from then on.
 In the ensuing years, he had a stint running a windsurfing and sailing school on Hayman Island in the Whitsundays; he worked at SBS TV in its early days; he was a voice-over artist, a trade consultant, a translator, a conference interpreter in Sydney and in the Asia Pacific region… In 1988, by fluke, he embarked on an investment banking career in Sydney, from which he retired in 2011.

 In 2013, Michel and his wife Annemieke settled in their new home at beautiful Emerald Beach, on the NSW Coffs Coast.
 Other than writing, Michel enjoys playing music with friends at open mic pub sessions and pursuing a number of sporting endeavours (surfing, golf, cycling, swimming).
-He is involved as a volunteer with the local SES unit where he specialises as a swift water rescue technician.
-And whenever time permits, Michel and Annemieke are keen travellers - domestically on motorbikes or in their 4WD, and internationally to catch up with friends and family, revisit old tramping grounds and discover new ones.
+Whenever time permits, Michel and Annemieke are keen travellers - domestically on motorbikes or in their 4WD, and internationally to catch up with friends and family, revisit old tramping grounds and discover new ones.

 ‘Where There Is A Will’, Michel’s first novel, is about to go to publishers.